ulrik-vj/portfolio/content/about.md

 draft: false
 ---

-This site features a collection of my work, focusing on virtualization, cybersecurity, scripting, and Linux technologies.
+This site features a collection of my work, focusing on virtualization, cybersec, scripting, and Linux related.

 # My setup